ajrajkumar/github-dat307/DAT307/knowledge-base/runbooks/rds_cpu_remediation_steps.md

 2. Get the current CPU utilization metrics for the last 1 hour for the RDS instance. .

-3. Check if the maximum CPU utilization from the CPU metrics is above 80% , then scale up the RDS instance.
-If it is below 80% then scale up the RDS instance.
+3. Check if the maximum CPU utilization from the CPU metrics is above 80% , then scale up the RDS instance to the next availabe instance type.